4 Must Have Digital Selling Skills for B2B Sales

 Too often, salespeople attempt to “cold call” through digital channels and the results are horrible, even worse than ineffective cold calling the traditional way.
 The potential damage to an individual’s reputation and their company is significant when a salesperson unskillfully attempts to reach a prospect through an unwanted digital outreach.

 The secret to prospecting in digital selling is in the warm introduction.
 More on that in another blog post.#DigitalSelling skills are not an option for #B2B Sales professionals.
 Learn the 4 Skills needed to succeed at Digital Selling from @KurtShaver. #DigitalSalesClick To Tweet

 As we progress through the digital selling continuum the final pillar is engaging.
 This is the step that requires the most skill.
 Just like in-person engaging, we only get one chance to make a first impression.
-The key to first engagements in digital selling is relevance.
+The key to first engagements in digital and social selling is relevance.

 Salespeople can engage effectively with their prospects by utilizing relevant content.
 The key to effective use of content is to know how to source it, how to share it, with whom and when, as well as how to make it discoverable by the target prospect.
 Likewise, more on this topic in another blog post.

-Digital selling skills in 2018 are not an option, unless you’re fortunate enough to sell a product or service that is in high demand with low competition.
+Digital selling skills in 2018 are not an option unless you’re fortunate enough to sell a product or service that is in high demand with low competition.
 I don’t know anyone in that situation.
-So, I submit that 100% of B2B sales people need digital selling proficiency to survive.
+So, I submit that 100% of B2B salespeople need digital selling proficiency to survive.
 That’s a strong statement, I know.
 I’ve worked with sales professionals across the spectrum from low tech to high tech.
 Digital selling applies across the board in B2B sales.

 Now that we’re on the same page, why not learn how proficient your sales team is at digital selling through our Digital Selling Benchmark Report.
-You may be surprised what you learn about your sales team’s digital selling skills.
+You may be surprised by what you learn about your sales team’s digital selling skills.